(BI

 The Books of Samuel

-Theme: The sovereignty of God in His government in spite of manŐs weakness and wickedness.
+Theme: The sovereignty of God in His government in spite of man’s weakness and

 Outline For the Book of First Samuel: